FILM: Following Instructions in Language with Modular Methods: Experiments and Results

 \section{Experiments and Results}

 We explain the metrics, evaluation splits, and baselines against which FILM is compared.
 Furthermore, we describe training details of each of the learned components of FILM. \paragraph{Metrics} Success Rate (SR) is a binary indicator of whether all subtasks were completed.
 The goal-condition success (GC) of a model is the ratio of goal-conditions completed at the end of an episode.
 For example, in the example of Fig.~\ref{fig:teaser}, there are three goal-conditions - a pan must be ``cleaned", a pan should rest on a countertop, and a ``clean'' pan should rest on a countertop.
-Both SR and GC can be weighted by (path length of the expert trajectory)/ (path length taken by the agent); these are called path length weighted SR (PLWSR) and path length weighted GC (PLWGC). \paragraph{Evaluation Splits} The test set consists of ``Tests Seen'' and ``Tests unseen"; the scenes of the latter entirely consist of rooms that do not appear in the training set, while those of the former only consist of scenes seen during training.
-Similarly, the validation set is partitioned into ``Valid Seen'' and ``Valid Unseen".
+Both SR and GC can be weighted by (path length of the expert trajectory)/ (path length taken by the agent); these are called path length weighted SR (PLWSR) and path length weighted GC (PLWGC). \paragraph{Evaluation Splits} The test set consists of ``Tests Seen'' (1533 epsiodes) and ``Tests unseen" (1529 episodes); the scenes of the latter entirely consist of rooms that do not appear in the training set, while those of the former only consist of scenes seen during training.
+Similarly, the validation set is partitioned into ``Valid Seen'' (820 epsiodes) and ``Valid Unseen" (821 epsiodes).
 The official leaderboard ranks all entries by the SR on Tests Unseen. \paragraph{Baselines} There are two kinds of baselines: those that use low-level sequential instructions \citep{abp, hitut, lwit, episodictransformer} and those that do not \citep{lav, blukis2021persistent}.
-While FILM does not necessitate low-level instructions, we report results with and without them and compare them against methods of both kinds. \paragraph{Training Details of Learned Components} In the LP module, BERT type classification and argument classification were trained with AdamW from the \texttt{Transformer} \citep{wolf2019huggingface} package; learning rates are 1e-6 for type classification and \{1e-4,1e-5,5e-5,5e-5\} for each of ``object'', ``parent'', ``mrecep'', ``sliced'' argument classification.
-In the Semantic Mapping module, separate depth models for camera horizons of 45\degree and 0\degree were fine-tuned from an existing model of HLSM, both with learning rate 1e-3 and the AdamW optimizer (epsilon 1e-6, weight decay 1e-2).
+While FILM does not necessitate low-level instructions, we report results with and without them and compare them against methods of both kinds. \paragraph{Training Details of Learned Components} In the LP module, BERT type classification and argument classification were trained with AdamW from the \texttt{Transformer} \citep{wolf2019huggingface} package; learning rates are 1e-6 for type classification and \{1e-4,1e-5,5e-5,5e-5\} for each of ``object'', ``parent'', ``recep'', ``sliced'' argument classification.
+In the Semantic Mapping module, separate depth models for camera horizons of 45\degree and 0\degree were fine-tuned from an existing model of HLSM \citep{blukis2021persistent}, both with learning rate 1e-3 and the AdamW optimizer (epsilon 1e-6, weight decay 1e-2).
 Similarly, separate instance segmentation models for small and large objects were fine-tuned, starting from their respective parameters released by \citet{shridhar2020alfworld}, with learning rate 1e-3 and the SGD optimizer (momentum 0.9, weight decay 5e-4).
-Finally, the semantic search policy was trained with learning rate 1e-3 and the AdamW optimizer (epsilon 1e-6).
+Finally, the semantic search policy was trained with learning rate 5e-4 and the AdamW optimizer (epsilon 1e-6).
 Appendix A.2 and A.3 discuss more details on the architectures of semantic mapping/ semantic search policy modules.
-We will release the trained models and the code so that researchers and practitioners can reproduce all experiments.
+The readme of our code states protocols and commands so that readers can reproduce all expriments.